Was Indie Sleaze the trend of 2022?

 Was it even an indie night out unless you were wearing one of these accessories sported by The Libs' Carl Barat and Pete Doherty?

-What are people saying about Indie Sleaze?
+What were people saying about Indie Sleaze?

 Mykki Blanco joked: "The kids are doing indie sleaze but like ain’t nobody risky enough for a real DEEP V NECK".